Adrenal Body Type and Adrenal Hormones

 Our bodies have not yet developed in the evolutionary chain to handle sustained mental stress.
-Exposure to long term stress without recover kills brain cells, especially a part of the brain called the hypocampus.
+Exposure to long-term stress without recovery kills brain cells, especially a part of the brain called the hypocampus.

 You’re talking to someone but then go blank.
 You look for something, then have to backtrack and try to find out what you were looking for.
 The hypocampus helps locate your position in space and time – birds have a huge hypocampus, which is needed to fly home in the winter and be guided.

-People with Alzheimer's will walk aimlessly in the parking lot trying to find their car or maybe they are just wandering around and forgot they have a car.
+People with Alzheimer's will walk aimlessly in the parking lot, trying to find their car or maybe they would just wander around and forget they have a car.
 They lose their mental mojo because their hypocampus is shrinking.

 When the adrenals decrease in function, the inability to handle life’s stress increases.
 One patient of mine couldn’t even sit through a movie that had any suspense; it would keep her up all night long.
 I had another patient who didn’t have the patience to stand in line at the grocery store.

 The adrenal-deficient case is usually worrying 24/7.
-This is very draining and leads to the need for stimulants - coffee, soda, tea and chocolate.
-These might give them an hour of clarity or feeling up, but the rest of the day is dull and lacking sharpness.
+This is very draining and leads to the need for stimulants - coffee, soda, tea, and chocolate.
+These might give them an hour of clarity or feeling up, but the rest of the day would be dull and lacking sharpness.

 Acid reflux and the adrenal

-A person with adrenal issues tends to have a higher stomach acid which is acid reflux, and indigestion.
-This over production of acid can even burn a whole through the stomach – this is called an ulcer.
+A person with adrenal issues tends to have a higher stomach acid which is acid reflux and indigestion.
+This overproduction of acid can even cause burning through the stomach – this is called an ulcer.